Value Guide for Rare and Valuable Quarters

 1. Mint Errors

-As a result of minting errors, a quarter's worth might rise dramatically.
-Like in any other numismatic case, coins struck on the incorrect planchet, off-center strikes, and double dies (instances in which portions of the design seem duplicated) represent the most common examples.
+As a result of minting errors, the worth of a 25C might rise after all.
+Like in any other numismatic case, coins struck on the incorrect planchet, off-center strikes, doubled dies, and broadstrikes represent the most common examples.
 Due to these deviations, the coin becomes a rare find to be obtained.

 1. Condition (Grade)